-We can build a responsive website or web-page using only HTML and CSS that look good on every web-browser and screen size.
-There are two approaches to using CSS for a Responsive website, either we can write the complete CSS code from scratch or just use a CSS framework.
-If you are a master in CSS, you might not need to use any CSS framework to design a web page, but if you are not, then using the CSS framework, you can design a web-page like a master.
+We can build a responsive website or webpage using only HTML and CSS that look good on every web browser and screen size.
+There are two approaches to using CSS for a responsive website.
+Either we can write complete CSS code from scratch or just use one of the best CSS frameworks.

-There are lots of properties and values along with the rules and media queries in CSS, and you have to use all these tools to make a responsive web-page.
-Instead of writing code from scratch, we can simply use a CSS framework and its pre-defined classes & ids and save a lot of time.
+There are lots of properties and values along with the rules and media queries in CSS, and you have to use all these tools to make a responsive web page.
+Instead of writing code from scratch, we can simply use a CSS framework and its pre-defined classes and ids and save a lot of time.

-Here in this article, we have mentioned the best CSS frameworks that you can explore in 2021.
-Before jumping to the best CSS framework 2021, let’s discuss What is a CSS framework, and why do we use one?
+Here in this article, we have mentioned the best CSS frameworks that you can explore in 2022.
+Before discussing the best CSS frameworks of 2022, let’s discuss what a CSS framework is and why we use one.

-What is CSS Framework, and Why do we use CSS Frameworks?
+What is a CSS Framework?
+Why do We Use CSS Frameworks?

-A CSS framework is a collection of pre-written CSS codes that make web-designing, more accessible, faster, and responsive.
-Mostly all the CSS frameworks come with the grid system, which divides the complete web page into multiple grids, so the different components of the web page can be placed in proper area or grids.
+A CSS framework is a collection of pre-written CSS code that makes web designing more accessible, faster, and responsive.
+Mostly all the CSS frameworks come with a grid system, which divides the complete web page into multiple grids so that the different components of the webpage can be placed in proper areas or grids.

-We can either download a CSS framework or its package in our local system or directly link to its official URL.
-With the CSS frameworks, we acknowledge the idea of why to write code again and again, If It has already written for us.
+With CSS frameworks, we adhere to the idea of why to write code again and again if it has already been written for us.

 - Using a CSS framework, we can build a website faster by using the CSS prewritten classes and ids.

-- Mostly all the CSS frameworks can create responsive websites, that look good on every web-browser and adjust according to the display size.
+- Mostly all the CSS frameworks can create responsive websites that look good on every web browser and are adjustable according to the display size.

-- A CSS framework reduces the error chances, and we do not have to worry about broken code.
+- A CSS framework reduces the chances of errors, and we do not have to worry about broken code.

-- Mostly all the CSS frameworks come with built-in classes for basic components like forms, tooltip, navbar, buttons, badges, and breadcrumbs, so we do not have to write code to build such components.
+- Mostly all the CSS frameworks come with built-in classes for basic components like forms, tooltips, navbars, buttons, badges, and breadcrumbs so that we do not have to write code to build such components.

-For a front-end developer learning a CSS framework is also very important because in many CSS interviews,, the interviewer sasks questions from the popular CSS frameworks.
+For a front-end developer, learning a CSS framework is very important because, in many CSS interviews , the interviewer asks questions about the popular CSS frameworks.

 Best CSS Framework for Front-End Developers